shawksome/m3u8_StreamSniper/README.md

-### Run Scrape Workflow Manually

-You can trigger the [Scrape Live Stream URL workflow]([../../actions/workflows/scrape-live-stream.yml)) manually from the Actions page.
+You can trigger the [Scrape Live Stream URL workflow](.github/workflows/scrape-live-stream.yml) manually from the Actions page.